 So I’ve invited Rodolphe Ardant, CEO and co-founder of Spendesk to share his challenges in Netguru’s new format: “Three Things That Keep Me Up At Night”.
-(Rodolphe will also be a speaker at our Disruption Forum in Paris this October, take a look here for more info).
+(Rodolphe will also be a speaker at our Disruption Forum in Paris this October.

 Spendesk is a Paris-based company, founded in 2016.
 This fintech has developed a spend management platform that helps businesses take control of their spending (with tools like smart company cards, invoice tracking, automatic payment categorisation, and so on).
 The company made it to our “Top 10 Fintech Companies in France to Watch in 2020” list.

 To date, they have tripled YoY growth rates, gained over 1,500 businesses as clients, and raised EUR 45m in funding (including a recent Series B round with 35m).
 So, what could the challenges be for the CEO of such a company?

 One of the things I'm most proud of at Spendesk is our culture.
 Ownership, excellence and customer-centricity are in our DNA.
 So one of my biggest challenges is to make sure we maintain and build on this as we scale.
 When Spendesk started to operate, all of it was just three people around a table.
 We're now over 100 people strong and growing fast, and we're about to open two new international offices in Berlin & London in addition to our Paris HQ.